j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/future_improvements.md

    ```
    ```

+### 5. Update the Scripts

+Lastsly, the `seed.sh` and `db_monitor.sh` scripts should be updated to include the new sensor type.
+This will allow for easy testing and monitoring of the new functionality.
+The implementation will be similar to the existing scripts, ensuring that the new sensor type is included in the data generation and monitoring processes.

 ### Testing New Sensor Types

 Once implemented, you can test the new sensor type using the following steps: